 The operations of the AOFM directly support the efficient management of the Australian Government’s finances and debt management and are influential for the development and efficient functioning of Australia’s domestic financial market.
-In particular, the sovereign bond market of CGS, of which the AOFM is seen as primary custodian, provides critical pricing benchmarks for financing raised by the state government and corporate sectors.
-It is also the case that the efficiency and resilience of the CGS market is an important indicator to international markets and investors as to the maturity of Australia’s financial markets generally.
+In particular, the sovereign bond market of AGS, of which the AOFM is seen as primary custodian, provides critical pricing benchmarks for financing raised by the state government and corporate sectors.
+It is also the case that the efficiency and resilience of the AGS market is an important indicator to international markets and investors as to the maturity of Australia’s financial markets generally.

 Role and Operations

 To manage the Australian Government’s debt portfolio, the AOFM issues AGS in the financial market, pays periodic interest coupons to the holders of these securities, occasionally repurchases AGS from the financial market, and repays bondholders their principal when these securities mature.